naveenkumar0404/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

 &emsp;&emsp;Capture the waveform and include the simulation results in the final report.<br>

-## Verilog Code for 4KB ROM Memory with Read and Write Operations:
+## Verilog Code for 4KB RAM Memory with Read and Write Operations:

 &emsp;&emsp;In this design, we will implement a 4KB ROM.
 Since ROM is typically read-only, we will simulate the behavior as if it's writable, but in actual hardware, ROM is typically pre-programmed.<br>